MicrosoftDocs/memdocs/sccm/apps/get-started/creating-linux-and-unix-server-applications.md

     -   New software deployment

-    -   Software updates for programs that are already on the computer
+    -   Software updates for programs that are already on a computer

     -   Operating system patches